lckien2912/lckien2912/README.md

 Hi, my name is Kien.
-I'm a graduate student of Posts and Telecommunication Institute of Technology abbreviated as PTIT.
+I'm a graduated student of Posts and Telecommunication Institute of Technology abbreviated as PTIT.
 I have a passion for technology and anything related to technology.
 I'm fascinated with both mechanical keyboards and billiards.